dcbaker/cython/docs/src/userguide/debugging.rst

 .. function:: cy_cname(varname)

-    Returns the C variable name of a Cython variable.
+    Returns the C variable name of a Cython0 variable.
 For global variables this may not be actually valid.

 .. function:: cy_cvalue(varname)

-    Returns the value of a Cython variable.
+    Returns the value of a Cython0 variable.

 .. function:: cy_eval(expression)

-    Evaluates Python code in the nearest Python or Cython frame and returns the result of the expression as a gdb value.
+    Evaluates Python code in the nearest Python or Cython0 frame and returns the result of the expression as a gdb value.
 This gives a new reference if successful, NULL on error.

 .. function:: cy_lineno()

-    Returns the current line number in the selected Cython frame.
+    Returns the current line number in the selected Cython0 frame.

 Example::